dudeadi/gtu-python-practicals/README.md

 # gtu-python-practicals
-all praticals on python programming for gtu students
+All praticals on python programming for gtu students